Shida18719/desk-hq/testing.md

 * `Python3 –m http.server` : to view coverage

-Find the coverage report screenshots image below.
+The Testcases are not fully finished due to time constarint, but I intend to continue working on testing to allow me understand more about the Django’s unit tests.
+Please find the coverage report screenshots image below.

 [Coverage Report](./READMEimages/coverage-report.png)